francisco-polaco/sort-files-by-type-directories/README.md

-# Sort Files by Type into Directories
+# Sort Files by Type Into Directories

 Useful when you do file carving using Recuva.
 ## Run